Deepak-2001-py/nlp-text-analysis/README.md

-Here's a professional README file documentation for the CrewAI-Groq Assignment Evaluator:
+Documentation for the CrewAI-Groq Assignment Evaluator:

 ```markdown
 # CrewAI-Groq Assignment Evaluator